blacktop/docker-bro/README.md

 ### Todo
 - [x] Install/Run Bro-IDS
 - [ ] Start Daemon and watch folder with supervisord
-- [ ] Have container take a URL as input and download/scan file
+- [ ] Have container take a URL as input and download/scan pcap
-- [ ] Output Scan Results as formated JSON
+- [ ] Add ELK Stack
-- [ ] Attach a Volume that will hold malware for a host's tmp folder